Expression Manipulation

 Symbolics.filterchildrenFunction

-filterchildren(c, x) Returns all parts of x that fufills the condition given in c. c can be a function or an expression.
+filterchildren(c, x) Returns all parts of x that fulfills the condition given in c. c can be a function or an expression.
 If it is a function, returns everything for which the function is true.
 If c is an expression, returns all expressions that matches it.

 Examples: